GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 > 2. May highest, January lowest." %}

-Close facet by clicking the `x` in top corner of the Facet panel.
+- Close facet by clicking the `x` in top corner of the Facet panel.
 Always close facets when you are finished with them, so as not to affect future facets.

-Let's look at how we can amend data with Facets.

-We want to limit to a sub-set of this data, with records about crashes which resulted in fatalities or hospitalisation.

 #### Activity - Amending data through Facets

+You can also amend data with Facets.

+In this activity you want to limit to a sub-set of this data, with records about crashes which resulted in fatalities or hospitalisation.

-Scroll to `Crash_Severity` Column.
+- Scroll to `Crash_Severity` Column.

-Click the down arrow and choose `Facet > Text facet`.
+- Click the down arrow and choose `Facet > Text facet`.
 Unique values will be displayed in left hand panel.

-Notice that when you click on the choices in the facet, or hover over them, `edit` and `include` functions appear.
+- Click on the choices in the facet, or hover over them, `edit` and `include` functions appear.

-Hover over values `Fatal and Hospitalisation` and use `include` function to narrow results just to those records.
+- Hover over values `Fatal and Hospitalisation` and use `include` function to narrow results just to those records.

-Check how many records display?
+- Check how many records display?
 Answer should be 27528.

-Now use `Exclude` to return to all records.
+- Now use `Exclude` to return to all records.

-Use `include` function again for values `Medical treatment and Minor injury` (with 35002 results).
+- Use `include` function again for values `Medical treatment and Minor injury` (with 35002 results).
-We will now remove all these records from our dataset.
+- Remove all these records from the dataset.

-Select `All column > Edit rows > Remove all matching rows`.
+- Select `All column > Edit rows > Remove all matching rows`.

-These two variables are now displayed in red and missing counts.
+- These two variables are now displayed in red and missing counts.
 Click reset.

-How many records are now available?
+- How many records are now available?
 (27528)

-Close the facet.
+- Close the facet.

 #### Activity – fixing errors with Facets

-We can also edit values using the facets feature.
-We will use faceting to look at the `Crash_Day_of_Week Column`.
+You can also edit values using the facets feature.
+- Use faceting to look at the `Crash_Day_of_Week` Column.

-What are the results?
+- What are the results?
+Do you see different representations of the same value?

-Hover over `MON SUN & SAT` and choose `Edit cells` to alter the abbreviated values to full words.
+- Hover over `MON SUN & SAT` and choose `Edit cells` to alter the abbreviated values to full words.

-How many days of the week are represented now?
+- Do you now have seven values for the days of the week?

-Close facet
+- Close facet

 #### More on Facets